jeyabalajis/simple-rule-engine-client/README.md

 # Why Rule Engine?
 Decision making has always been at the heart of any business.
 In certain industries (such as Lending), some of the decisions made are so dynamic & at a flux that programming these decisions by hand is counter-productive.

 Take the example of the decision of giving someone a loan.
-It primarily involves ascertaining to fundamental factors:
+It primarily involves ascertaining two fundamental factors:
 - Ability to repay the loan.
 - Intent to repay the loan.